Billionaire Richard Branson calls for new 'Marshall Plan' after Irma

 In Anguilla, a British overseas territory, residents feared that clean water and food would soon start to run short, while most of the island remained without power.

-"I have a few cans stocked, but I will soon need replenishing," Anguilla resident Severin Pradel told NBC News."Everyone will soon start having money and food problems.
+"I have a few cans stocked, but I will soon need replenishing," Anguilla resident Severin Pradel said.
+"Everyone will soon start having money and food problems.
 If we don’t get ships in soon we will have some problems.
 I expect it will be 10 or more days before ships can land here with cargo."

+Schools in St. Thomas and St. John are closed indefinitely and the governor of the U.S. Virgin Islands encouraged families with support systems on St. Croix to enroll their children in school there, according to the St. Thomas Source.

 Some 70 percent of the beds at the main hospital in the French portion of St. Martin were severely damaged, and more than 100 people in need of urgent medical care were evacuated.
 Eight of the territory's 11 pharmacies were destroyed, and Guadeloupe was sending medication.